clisterdmello/locale-json-generator/README.md

 Package to generate locale based JSON from excel sheet.

 Assumptions  Made;
-1) You will work on node 6 or greater (preferred LTS)
+1) You will work on node 6 or above (preferred LTS)
-2) The Current XL sheet will be place in the Source Folder, this will change in the coming releases to node parameters
+2) The Current Excel sheet will be place in the Source Folder, this will change in the coming releases to node parameters
-3) you will not change the format of the XL Sheet
+3) You will not change the format of the XL Sheet

 #INSTALL
 npm i locale-json-generator -D

 #Run the project as standalone
-type npm start in the command line
+npm start in the command line

 #Run the project as dependency to any project
 In the package.json file of you project update you scripts part with